lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 * ignore: No check is done between a field value in a packet and a TV in the Rule.
 The result of the matching is always true.

-* MSB(length): A match is obtained if the most significant bits of the header are equal to the TV in the rule.
-The "length" parameter of the MSB Matching Operator indicates how many bits are involved in the comparison.
+* MSB(x): A match is obtained if the most significant x bits of the field value in the header packet are equal to the TV in the Rule.
+The x parameter of the MSB Matching Operator indicates how many bits are involved in the comparison.

 * match-mapping: With match-mapping,